marcelotto/magma/docs.magma/artefacts/final/texts/Magma User Guide/article/Magma User Guide - Current Limitations and Roadmap (article section).md

 Main goals for the next versions are:

-- Moving system prompts into the Magma vault, so they can be edited or extended to your needs from within Obsidian.
-Ideally, new artefacts could be defined completely in Obsidian without having to touch the Magma codebase.
 - Improving the process of changing the table of contents of a text after the initial section creation.
 - Supporting intra-document transclusions.
 - Implementing automatic backup for previous artefact versions when creating a new one.